iter8-tools/docs/docs/tutorials/integrations/kserve-mm/blue-green.md

 EOF
 ```

+??? note "What Happended?"
+    The `bg-initialize` step does two things.
+First, it configures the Istio service mesh to route all requests to the primary model (`wisdom-0`).
+Second, it defines a routing policy that will be used by Iter8 when it observes new/candidate versions (or their promotion).
+This routing policy splits inferences requests 50-50 between the primary and candidate versions when both are present.

-??? note "Initialization details"
+??? note "Verifying Network Configuration"
-    The initialization step does two things:

-    1. Configure Istio to route requests to the primary model.

-    2. Associates the `modelName` (`wisdom`) models (`wisdom-0` and `wisdom-1`) with the blue-green rollout strategy.
-The blue-green traffic strategy is configured to send 50% of requests to each of a primary and candidate version when both are present.
+    How to send a message using `grpcurl`

 ## Deploy a Candidate Model

+Deploy a candidate model using a second `InferenceService`:

 ```shell
 cat <<EOF | kubectl apply -f -